Agent Skills: SE Dev Server Code Skill

 Content Index

-Data/CodeIndex/content_index.csv maps every textual content file to the decompiled C# source files that reference it.
+Data/CodeIndex/content_index.csv maps every textual content file to decompiled C# source files that reference it.
 Columns: rel_path (path relative to Data/Content/) and usage (path of a C# source file in Data/Decompiled/ that references it).
 Each content file appears once per usage, so you can filter and page by rel_path to see all C# code that loads or references a given content file.
-Files with no known usages have a single row with an empty usage column.
+Files with no known usages have single row with empty usage column.

 Running the Dedicated Server

-The server executable is SpaceEngineersDedicated.exe in the DedicatedServer64 folder.
+Server executable is SpaceEngineersDedicated.exe in the DedicatedServer64 folder.

 Headless Mode (No UI)